bbenchoff/bbenchoff.github.io/pages/StarC.md

 `exchange_async` / `exchange_wait`.
 MCU utilization.

 ### Random and Pleasing
 This is the single reason you've ever seen a Connection Machine in print or media.
-The original CM-1, CM-2, and CM-5 all had a, "random LFSR, scrolling randomly" setting for the front lights.
-You can see it in Jurassic Park, and it's what the MoMA runs when they pull their CM-1 out of storage.
-While what these lights _looked like_ is well documented, the actual code that produced this pattern is not.
+The original Connection Machines all had a, "Random and Pleasing" setting for the front lights.
+You can see it in Jurassic Park.
+There's some discussion over what Random and Pleasing actually is - [here's Trammell Hudson's blog](https://trmm.net/CM-2_references/) - and after spending far too much time on this project I believe this may actually be a representation of the CM-5's Random and Pleasing mode.
+I'm sure Danny or Tamiko or someone will eventually email me and tell me what all the 'demo modes' on all iterations of the Connection Machine actually do.
+I'll update that here.

-For my machine, I break up the 64x64 pixel panel into 1x16 'windows'.
+For my machine's Random and Pleasing mode, I break up the 64x64 pixel panel into 1x16 'windows'.
 These windows either scroll left or right.
 The content of these windows is determined by an LFSR -- a pseudo-random bit generator.
 A bit is generated from the LFSR, and pushed into the 'window'.
 Another bit is generated by the LFSR (either 1 or 0), and the existing bit in each window is pushed to the left or right.
 The eventual result is a "shimmer" of LEDs.
 It _looks_ like the computer is doing something important.

 This Random and Pleasing mode is enough like the original mode found in Connection Machines that I'll call it a clone.
 It's not a direct copy, but then again the layout of the front panel isn't either.